NEWQUAY ROAD RUNNERS (NRR) – RACES

 The races are as follows:

-The race attracts around 300 runners each year.
-The race would not be possible without the tremendous support the club receives from Trevornick HP, National Trust and Velotive.
+The race would not be possible without the tremendous support of Trevornick Holiday Park, local farmers and the National Trust.

 Cubert 1 mile run and 5 mile race – road

 These races are extremely popular and take place on the first Tuesday in June each year.
-The date of the 2017 events is Tuesday 6th June.
 Both events have the wholehearted support of Cubert Village.
-Any surplus money made from the 1 miler goes to Cubert/Holywell Bay Community Projects such as the Christmas Lights, Cubert/Holywell Bay FC, Cubert Village Hall etc. The 1 mile event, which will start at 6.15 p.m. is open to children from the age of 5 years.
+Any surplus money made from the 1 miler goes to Cubert/Holywell Bay Community Projects such as the Christmas Lights, Cubert/Holywell Bay FC, Cubert Village Hall etc. The 1-mile event, which will start at 6.15 p.m. is open to children from the age of 5 years.

 The race HQ is at the Cubert Village Hall